clamquarter/Brew-Snob/README.md

 <li>Show the user's last chosen beverage by default.</li>
 <li>Add a "post brew" quiz to gather data for the "tips" section.</li>
 </ul>

+<h2>Versions</h2>
+Version 1.0 || BrewSnob displays the suggested water:brew ratio, a timer, and allows switching from Imperial to Metric.